RyotaUshio/obsidian-pdf-plus/README.md

 >   If it doesn't help, let me know by [filing an issue](https://github.com/RyotaUshio/obsidian-pdf-plus/issues).

 > [!warning]
-> This plugin relies on many private APIs of Obsidian, so it has a relatively high risk of breaking when Obsidian is updated.
+> - This plugin relies on many private APIs of Obsidian, so it has a relatively high risk of breaking when Obsidian is updated.
 For this reason, I hope this plugin's functionalities will be natively supported by Obsidian itself so that we won't need this plugin anymore.
+> - For now, PDF++ does not modify PDF files themselves.
+The backlink highlight feature just changes how file contents are displayed in Obsidian.
+Exporting highlights into an actual PDF file is a planned feature, but it's not supported yet.

 ## Features